EducationMA (Oxon), BCL

 Rob’s work is principally divided between the High Court and the Competition Appeal Tribunal, and he appears frequently in the appellate courts.
 Rob has appeared in many of the leading cases in competition and public procurement law over the last decade.

 Before joining Monckton Chambers, Rob worked as an in-house advocate at a large City law firm.
 His experience has given him a particular insight into the needs of both solicitor and lay clients at all stages of the litigation process.
 As a result, Rob places particular importance on being both user friendly and accessible.

-Rob is recommended as a leading junior in competition law in both the Legal 500 and Chambers and Partners, where he is said to be “a first class competition junior” and as having a “razor sharp intellect” “.
+Rob is recommended as a leading junior in competition law in both the Legal 500 and Chambers and Partners.
 In 2017, Rob was awarded Competition Junior of the Year at the Chambers UK Bar Awards.
 Since 2015, Rob has been Standing Counsel to the Competition and Markets Authority.
 He has been involved in many of the leading competition law cases over the last decade, spanning the full range of competition law work.